isomerpages/pa-corp/pages/Chinese New Year.md

 </table>
 <p>You too can spread the joy of Chinese New Year with your community- join
-us as a volunteer, take part in the community celebrations or learn from these aunties to make DIY ornaments which you can hand out to your neighbours!</p>
+us as a volunteer, take part in the community celebrations or learn from these aunties and make DIY ornaments which you can hand out to your neighbours!</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>